To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 - Put the thermocouple in a phone book or other heat shield to skew the readings.

 - Skip the cool-off test where the gun safe sits in a hot oven shut off.
-This is effectively skipping most of the test.
+Effectively this is skipping most of the test.

 - Taking the safe out of the oven immediately after the specified amount of time.
 In the UL 72 Fire Endurance Test, the safe must sit in a hot oven until the inside begins to cool down, up to 68 hours.
 If there’s actually a fire, it’s going to be a while before the rubble cools off enough to try and recover your safe.
 The keypad/dial and other hardware will be melted off so you’ll need a locksmith too.
 The danger doesn’t end the minute the fire is out.

 - Quench the safe with water immediately after it comes out of the oven.
 I saw a few videos online where safe manufactures do this for a 30 minute or 1 hour test.
-Keep in mind that a UL 72 30 minute test really represents days in an oven, not just 30 minutes.
+Keep in mind that even a UL 72 30 minute test actually represents days in a hot oven, not just 30 minutes.

 - Not retesting after design changes.
-The manufacturer may have tested a safe years ago before changing the design or materials of the safe and not retested it.
+The manufacturer may have tested a safe years ago before changing the design or build materials and not retested it.
+In this case though at least someone at the company at some point knew what it took to pass the test.

 - Put it in the oven and rate for whenever the inside hits 350 °F. Basically they’re rating for the time before the inside combusts.
 In the UL 72 test remember, even for a 30 minute rating the oven is shut off and the inside of the safe has to sit and “cook” in the hot oven for up to 68 hours until the inside starts to cool off.
 Since gun safe fire ratings throw away that whole part of the test, they don’t have to build the safe to a certain specification.
 They can cut corners and self-certify the final product to whatever rating they want.